Breast Cancer

 • 19% experience skin changes,

-• Tamoxifen has a serious risk of uterine cancer with Evista having a third less risk and a lower risk of blood clots but were the same for risk of heart attack or stroke.
+• Tamoxifen has a serious risk of uterine cancer, with Evista having a third less risk and a lower risk of blood clots but the cardiovascular and stroke risk were the same

-• Menopausal symptoms can be extremely bothersome and can be successfully addressed by practitioners of Chinese medicine.
+Menopausal symptoms will commonly develop in premenopausal women associated with hormone receptor blocking and can be extremely bothersome and can be successfully and safely addressed by practitioners of Chinese medicine.

 Aromatase Inhibitors (AI): Femara(Letrozole), Arimidex (Anastrozole), Aromasin (Exemestane)